nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

  is in the set (or, is implied by a contract in the set).
 If so, ignore the new contract.
 If not, add the new contract to the set --- or raise an error.
+Every gets at most one multi-wrapper, and each member of a multi-wrapper adds a unique constraint.

 To check a value against a set, for example when reading from a vector, check each of the elements in any order.